tkachukcha/100-days-of-code/log.md

 **Today's Progress**:
 Decomposed main function back to separate modules.
 Remember structure of my app.
 Now will add more functionality as I need not only forecast for tomorrow, but also for coming week too.

+**Today's thoughts**:
+It's hard to come back to older code after pause.
+Gotta spend some time to remember what is what and who is who.

 ### Day 63: November 27 2021
 ##### Project 3: Surf Forecast Scraper